 All these letters have come down to me, the last twig on this particular branch of the family tree, and it is with pleasure as well as a sense of duty discharged that I present them here.

-Also posted on this website are the letters which my father wrote to his parents when he worked in the office of a fly-in mining camp in the Northwest Territories in the late 1930s.
-These documents chronicle the birth of the city of Yellowknife, now the territorial capitol but then little more than a wharf and few shacks on the shores of Great Slave Lake.
+Also posted on this website are the letters which my father wrote to his parents when he worked in the office of a fly-in mining camp in the Northwest Territories in the late 1930s and those which he wrote while serving with the Royal Canadian Air Force during WorldWar II.